I have worked in specialist education since graduating in 2003 beginning my career as a support assistant.

 I have worked in specialist education since 2006, beginning my career as a volunteer at Hedleys School.

-I have worked at Hedleys College since 2007, where I have been a support assistant and a personal tutor, and have just recently been appointed as Senior Tutor for the Communication and Choices Pathway.
+I have worked at Hedleys College since 2007, where I have been a Support Assistant and a Personal Tutor, and have j been appointed as Senior Tutor.
 I am eager in my new role to work closely with staff and students, to develop the curriculum and provide new opportunities for our students.

 I worked in Paediatric Respiratory for 2 years, then Paediatric Intensive Care for 3 years before becoming a Sister for The Children’s Community Nursing Team where I worked for 6 years, working with children and young people with complex or life threatening conditions in Newcastle.
 I have a teaching certificate and have recently qualified as a Team Leader with the Institute of Leadership and Management.
 I am also a first aid and heart start trainer for the RAF cadets/qualified Nursery Nurse and qualified Girl Scout Leader!